Discworld: Rincewind

 Rincewind was the first protagonist of Discworld.
 He is a wizard with no skill, no wizardly qualifications, and no interest in heroics.
 He is extremely cowardly but is constantly thrust into dangerous adventures.
 He saves Discworld on several occasions, and has an instrumental role in the emergence of life on Roundworld (Science of Discworld).

-Other characters in the Rincewind story arc include Cohen the Barbarian, an aging hero of the old fantasy tradition, out of touch with the modern world and still fighting despite his advanced age; Twoflower, a naive tourist from the Agatean Empire (inspired by cultures of the Far East, particularly Japan and China); and The Luggage, a magical, semi-sentient and aggressive multi-legged travelling accessory.
+Other characters in the Rincewind story arc include Cohen the Barbarian, an aging hero of the old fantasy tradition, out of touch with the modern world and still fighting despite his advanced age; Twoflower, a naive tourist from the Agatean Empire (inspired by cultures of East Asia, particularly Japan and China); and The Luggage, a magical, semi-sentient and aggressive multi-legged travelling accessory.
 Rincewind appears in eight Discworld novels as well as the four Science of Discworld supplementary books.

 Death

-Death appears in every novel except The Wee Free Men and Snuff, although sometimes with only a few lines.
-He is a seven-foot-tall skeleton in a black robe who sits astride a pale horse (called Binky).
-His dialogue is always depicted in small caps, and without quotation marks, as several characters state that Death's voice seems to arrive in their heads without actually passing through their ears as sound.
+Death, a seven-foot skeleton in a black robe who rides a pale horse named Binky, appears in every novel except The Wee Free Men and Snuff, although sometimes with only a few lines.
+His dialogue is always depicted in SMALL CAPS without quotation marks.
+Several characters have said that his voice seemed to reach their minds without making a sound.

-Death has the job of guiding souls onward from this world into the next.
-Over millennia in the role, he has developed a fascination with humanity to a point where he feels protective of it against outside forces.
-This fascination with humanity led to him adopting a daughter and taking on an apprentice (detailed in Mort) and eventually to their daughter Susan Sto Helit, who becomes a main character in books such as Soul Music, Hogfather, and Thief of Time.
+Death guides souls from this world to the next.
+Over millennia he has developed a fascination with humanity to a point and feels protective of it.
+He adopted a human daughter and took on a human apprentice.
+Eventually the daughter and apprentice had a daughter, Susan Sto Helit, a primary character in Soul Music, Hogfather, and Thief of Time.

-Characters that often appear with Death include his butler Albert; his granddaughter Susan Sto Helit; the Death of Rats, the part of Death in charge of gathering the souls of rodents; Quoth, a talking raven (a parody of Edgar Allan Poe's "The Raven", although it refuses to say "Nevermore"); and the Auditors of Reality, personifications of the orderly physical laws and the closest thing Death has to a nemesis.
-Death or Susan appear as the main characters in five Discworld novels.
+Characters that often appear with Death include his butler Albert, his granddaughter Susan Sto Helit, the Death of Rats in charge of gathering the souls of rodents, Quoth the raven, and the Auditors of Reality, the closest thing Death has to a nemesis.

+Five Discworld novels feature prominently either Death or Susan with Death appearing.
 He also appears in the short stories Death and What Comes Next, Theatre of Cruelty and Turntables of the Night.